wp-plugins/wp-admin-color-schemes/readme.txt

 * Works with WordPress 4.2.2
 * Tweaked previous color schemes
 * Added 4 new color schemes Elegance,Modern,Simplicity,Chocolate.Check out the screenshots.

+= 1.0.2 =

+* Added 2 new color schemes Eco and Slate.Check out the screenshots.